alexwoo1900/ymodem/Legacy/YMODEM.md

 # YMODEM Batch Transmission Protocol
 YMODEM BatchTransmission Protocol(YMODEM Protocol) is based on XMODEM-1K Protocol and added batch transmisson feature.

-There are serveral common versions about YMODEM implementation, including complete version which with file size(Hyper Terminal) and no-file-size one(SecureCRT).
-But it doesnt matter and the cores are the same.

 ## Symbol
 In the following introduction, we will use some symbols to define special hex data.